Visit the Abbey of the Arts online retreat platform to access your programs:

 What's Included

-Six days each week you receive an email with a link to the day’s content.
-The 7th day is a time for rest and integration.
-The materials are in written, video, and audio format which you can view and listen to at any time.
-You have lifetime access to the materials in the course.
+Six days a week you will receive an email with a link to that day’s content.
+The seventh day is a time for rest and integration.
+The materials are in written, video, and audio format which you can view or listen to at any time.
+You have lifetime access to the materials in the retreat.

 Day 1: Recording of hour-long session with Christine